ratt-ru/ragavi/docs/source/vis.rst

                           (exclusive range), "3:" (from 3 to last) or using a field name or comma separated field names.
 Default is all
-    -if, --include-flag   Include flagged data in the plot.
+    -if, --include-flagged   Include flagged data in the plot.
 (Plots both flagged and unflagged data.)
     -s , --scan           Scan Number to select.
 Default is all.
     --taql                TAQL where